TeamLapen/VampirismIntegrations/README.md

 While the JEI and GuideAPI integration will stay inside the main mod, any additional compatibility will be implemented here.

-Therefore this mod is only useful if you are using one or more of the supported mods:
+Therefore, this mod is only useful if you are using one or more of the supported mods:

 ## Reasons
 a) Mod integrations are a lot of work regarding Minecraft updates.
 If MC updates, but the other mods are not finished yet, I have to uncomment all the relevant parts in Vampirism codes, remove the dependencies and redo all these things once the mod eventually updates.
 b) If a other mods changes and requires changes, I don't want to release an update for Vampirism each time
 c) It keeps Vampirism's code slightly more organized
-d) It verifies that Vampirism's API is working, shows me areas for impovement and can act as an example.
+d) It verifies that Vampirism's API is working, shows me areas for improvement and can act as an example.
 e) It makes it more straight-forward for others contribute and add more integrations (hope this is gonna happen, but I did not have any luck so far)

 The most important integrations will stay in Vampirism (JEI, GuideAPI,?), but any additional (hopefully many) will be added into the separate mod.